RESTful-Drupal/restful/README.md

 ```

 ### Error handling
-While an ``Exception`` us thrown when using the API via Drupal, this is not the
+While a PHP ``Exception`` is thrown when using the API via Drupal, this is not the
 case when consuming the API externally.
 Instead of the exception a valid JSON
 with ``code``, ``message`` and ``description`` would be returned.